railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Now try submitting the form again – this time it should work and you should get redirected to the newly-created entry.

+{% coach %}
-__COACH__: Make sure the plucking of the new entry’s parameters from `params` is well understood and that it’s accepted that certain fields need to be permitted explicitly.
+Make sure the plucking of the new entry’s parameters from `params` is well understood and that it’s accepted that certain fields need to be permitted explicitly.
 Editing via the UI
+{% endcoach %}

 ### Adding the ‘edit entry’ form

 Now that we can view and create entries, let’s also add the option to edit them.
 Run `rake routes` and try to guess which route is responsible for editing an entry.

+{% coach %}
-__COACH__: Make sure this is well understood by now.
+Make sure this is well understood by now.
+{% endcoach %}

 Edit the `app/views/entries/show.html.erb` view and add the below line somewhere: